-The Bancroft weaving mill was the thirteenth and last mill built in Barnoldswick.
-The town was originally in the West Riding of Yorkshire but is now administered by Lancashire County.
+Bancroft Mill was the thirteenth and last mill built in Barnoldswick.
+The town was originally in the West Riding of Yorkshire but boundary changes in 1974 moved it to the Borough of Pendle in Lancashire.
 It was at the very edge of the Yorkshire woollen industrial centre.
 Construction of the mill started in 1915, but was delayed by the Great War, and only finished in 1920.
 James Nutter had died in 1914, but the firm was carried on by his sons, and the ceremonial starting of the mill engine took place on 13th March 1920, when James´ surviving daughter, Eliza, opened the stop valve to set the engine in motion.
 The engine cylinders were then formally named "James" and "Mary Jane" after her parents.

-Following its closure the buildings and machinery were then sold for demolition and scrap, with a view to levelling the whole site and covering it with houses.
-Very much at the 11th hour, proposals were put forward to Pendle Council by a group of interested people, to preserve at least some of the mill, namely the engine in its house, boilers and boiler houses, and the chimney.
+Following its closure the buildings and machinery were sold for demolition and scrap, with a view to levelling the whole site and covering it with houses.
+Very much at the 11th hour, proposals were put forward to Pendle Council by a group of interested people, to preserve at least the engine in its house, boilers and boiler houses, and the chimney.
 In 1980 the Bancroft Mill Engine Trust was formed by volunteer members as a Registered Charity for this purpose; it has fulfilled its aims and is healthier now than at its inception.

-Over the 30 years since the formation of the Trust much has been achieved, buildings have been repaired and maintained whilst sympathetic changes have been introduced to make the site suitable for use as a museum..
+Over the 30 years since the formation of the Trust much has been achieved, buildings have been repaired and maintained whilst sympathetic changes have been introduced to make the site suitable for use as a museum.
 A large collection of memorabilia related to the cotton textile industry has been amassed, with a number of machine tools for the workshop and several small engines.
-A Rockford lathe that came to Britain under the Lease-Lend scheme in 1941 is scheduled to be complete and installed by Christmas 2011.
-It has been brought up to date with a motor control that complies with current regulations that has been made by members.
+A Rockford lathe that came to Britain under the Lease-Lend scheme in 1941 has been refurbished and put back into use.

 Whilst the engine has been operated throughout each summer there has been a programme of replacement of worn parts undertaken each winter with major work undertaken on the low pressure cylinder inlet valves.
 Members have skimmed the shafts and made new journal/thrust bearings for them.